Adityaa-Pratap-Singh/B.Tech_Cs_Full_Notes_Allyear/Design_&_Analysis_of_Algorithms/README.md

 - B.Tech / BCA / MCA students
 - Students preparing for **university exams**
 - Learners preparing for **technical interviews**

 ---

-## 🤝 Contributions

-Contributions are welcome!
-You can help by adding:
-- Code implementations
-- Optimized solutions
-- Diagrams and explanations

----

-## ⭐ Acknowledgement

-This repository follows the syllabus of **BCSC: 0059 – Design & Analysis of Algorithms**.

----